• Skip to primary navigation

 Hatch chile season should be taken advantage of because it's only about 6 weeks long.
 Several years ago, Melissa's Produce introduced me to Hatch Chiles and I've been creating Hatch Chile recipes ever since.

-Hatch chiles are a prized chile and are only available in August and September.
+Hatch Chiles are a prized chile and are only available in August and September, and sometimes, depending on the weather, they could how up in late July, which is true for 2026.

 Where are Hatch Chiles grown?

-These Southwestern chiles are grown in the Mesilla Valley in New Mexico.
-The sunlight is intense and and the nights are cool.
+These Southwestern chiles are grown in the Hatch Valley in New Mexico.
+The sunlight is intense and the nights are cool.
 It’s this climate combination that creates wonderful earthy flavored, subtly sweet, delicious mild or hot Hatch chiles.

 Two bags of Hatch chiles -- one labeled HOT and the other MILD.